anshmyg/rubyapp/README.md

 # Simple Rupy app with ansible-playbook and capistrano
-This app just shows your ip address and user agent.
+This web app just will show your ip address and user agent.
 Playbook is located in the directory `ansible_pb`.

 Ansible-playbook installs: